 In the US, Disney+ launched back in November 2019, with content from Disney’s five main production arms – Marvel, Pixar, Star Wars, National Geographic and Disney itself.

-Then, on March 24, Disney+ finally launched on our side of the pond.
-It’s also replacing DisneyLife, a UK streaming service that offered a small selection of content from Disney, as well as The Disney Channel, which is now a part of Disney+.
+Then, on March 24, 2020, Disney+ finally launched on our side of the pond.
+It replaced DisneyLife, a UK streaming service that offered a small selection of content from Disney, as well as The Disney Channel, which is now a part of Disney+.

-The numbers for Disney+ are pretty staggering – and since its launch, it has already amassed 94 million subscribers worldwide, in just over a year.
+The numbers for Disney+ are pretty staggering – since its launch, it has already amassed 129 million subscribers worldwide, in just two years.

 The power of Disney+ lies in the huge popularity of its content.
 Marvel’s superhero films have dominated box offices in recent years, Star Wars did the same 40 years ago – and then again this decade, while Disney and Pixar’s catalogue is a treasure-trove of beloved content from many years ago (with some of it being hard to get, until now).